Cascade Campus

 pcc.edu/programs/religious-studies/

-Religious Studies, as an interdisciplinary field, investigates the variety of human religious experience.
-You will gain a broad understanding of religion in the classes as you critically reflect on the various founders, history, myths and doctrines, rituals and traditions, and social and personal ethics of the religions.
-Religious Studies classes use techniques from the arts, humanities, social, and physical sciences.
+Religious Studies, as an interdisciplinary field, investigates human religious experience in its various forms.
+You will gain a broad understanding of religion in Religious Studies classes, as you critically reflect on the various founders, history, myths and doctrines, rituals and traditions, and social and personal ethics of the religions.
+Religious Studies classes use techniques drawn from the arts, humanities, social, and physical sciences.
 Work in Religious Studies prepares you for work and study in disciplines such as religion and ministry, social services, archaeology, education, law, linguistics, and political science.
-Knowledge of religious belief and practice is helpful if you are going to work with people in any career, but is particularly recommended for those in health care.
+Knowledge of religious belief and practice is helpful if you are going to work with people in any career, but is particularly recommended for those in health care and social services.

 PCC offers four Religious Studies courses.
 The basic course is World Religions, R 210, which fulfills both General Education and Cultural Literacy requirements, as does the more focused course, Asian Religions, R 201.
 Both classes can be used to meet requirements for the Asian Studies Focus Award.
 Introduction to Old Testament, R 211 and Introduction to New Testament, R 212 investigate the translated texts of the Hebrew (Jewish) and Greek (Christian) Bibles, and offer overviews of the religious background to Western culture, as well as meeting prerequisites for students transferring to several local private colleges and universities.